skybarker/351_Program3/Readme.txt

 3. Shoot Targets.
 The gun just hovers at the sheriff's hip.
 Otherwise, it should work per requirements.
 4. Dynamic Soundtrack.
 We used provided sound clips.
 The taunts work with a sphere collider set so that if you enter the sphere the bandit immediately taunts and then will randomly taunt ever 10-30 seconds if you continue to stay in the sphere.
 5. Toggle the Camera.
 There are two virtual cameras that toggle between the first person and orbit camera using the T key.
+We found a code snipped to include a zoom in/out using the scroll button too.
 The reset key isn't currently working but would use the R key.

 ______________________________________________________
 Program 3 Template (Starter Code) - v.
-1.0
+1.0d
 School of Information, University of Arizona
 Feb.
 12, 2023